Jorge-Monge/income_spain_2020/README.md

 - #### Todo

   ☞ Implement English
+  ☞ Use this method to get the first layer: var featureLayer = webmap.layers.getItemAt(0);
   ☞ Highlight polygon when displaying info widget (start with returnGeometry=true) ☞ Add search widget
   ☞ Highlight variable in the info widget